diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/029_generative_user_onboarding_flow.md

 **Detailed Description of the Invention:**
 A product manager enters a description of their app: `A collaborative project management tool for small teams.
 The core value is seeing your team's work in one place.`

-The backend constructs a prompt for a generative AI model, including a `responseSchema`:
+The backend constructs a prompt for a generative AI model, including a `responseSchema`.
 **Prompt:** `You are a world-class UX designer specializing in user onboarding.
 Design a 3-step onboarding flow for the following product.
 For each step, provide a title, a short body text, and the key user action.
 Product: "A collaborative project management tool for small teams.
 The core value is seeing your team's work in one place."`
 **Schema:**
 ```json